adibbehrooz/adib.digital/readme.md

 ## Ajax Module
 * ajax.js:
-    When clicking on constellations occurs, the Ajax Module has been activated and returns content for each constellation.
+    When clicking on constellations occurs, the Ajax Module has been activated and returns content for each constellation. <br>
 This module is integrated with WordPress; send _ID_ and _NAME_ of a constellation to WordPress.
-Therefore ID and name of the constellation are defined in _constellation folder_ (shapes.js collects data of each constellation).
+Therefore ID and name of the constellation are defined in _constellation folder_ (shapes.js collects data of each constellation). <br>
 Also, this module creates a new _div_ tag to cover the night sky and show contents.
-This cover is animated with SCSS (scss/main).
+This cover is animated with SCSS (scss/main).<br>

  ```
   class Ajax {